hdShang/arxiv-daily/docs/cs-AI/2025-08-10/papers/250807407v2-a-comprehensive-survey-of-self-evolving-ai-agents-a-new-paradigm-bri.md

 ---
 layout: default
-title: A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems
+title: "A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems"
 ---

 # A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems